a fee-based online consultation clinic for Obstetrics & Gynecology

 Management / Treatment of Breast Engorgement

 • The breasts should be supported by by well fitting brassieres.
 Nursing Bras without wires that hold the breasts firmly should be advised.
-Wires in the breast may occasionally press on the ducts and prevent adequate expression of milk.
+Wires in the bra may occasionally press on the ducts and prevent adequate expression of milk.

 • The accumulated milk should be removed from the breast manually or by a breast pump, preventing stagnation.